mobile-ar/unused/README.md

 ## Requirements

-- Swift 6.2 or later
+- Swift 6.2.3 or later.
-- macOS 14 or later
+- macOS 15 or later (might also work in previous version but I won't be supporting any previous versions).

 ## License